 Only chew soft items

-While it may seem obvious, many people still tend to put things in their mouth that are not edible.
+While it may seem obvious, many people still tend to put things in their mouths that are not edible.
 The teeth are meant to chew foods and nothing else.
 However, sometimes people still bite down on pen caps or fingernails.
 This can cause damage to the veneer over time.

 A good way to protect the veneers is by avoiding chewing on anything that is not meant to be chewed.
 Even hard foods or edible items like ice or nuts can damage veneers.